PhilGeek/multiplyqualitative/NOTES.markdown

 stages of the exchange the author gives long quotations of Shoemaker's arguments, and then goes on and reformulates those arguments in his or her own words.
 Since the arguments are being reformulated anyway, why not just drop many or all of the quotations?)
+FIXED
 2. In pp5-7 the author insists that inheritance entails not only interworld covariation of experience's phenomenal properties and something present in experience, but that the former holds "because